Zephyr-Sylvester/zephyr-sylvester.github.io/_posts/2025-04-18-overwintering-krill.md

 ### The short version

 Winters with extensive sea ice have long been linked to strong krill recruitment the following spring.
 But *why*?
-Sea ice does a lot of things at once — it provides food (ice algae), shelter from predators (in ice terraces and under-ice habitat), and physical structure that shapes the water column.
+Sea ice does a lot of things at once: it provides shelter from predators (in ice terraces and under-ice habitat), and food (via the ice functioning as substrate for sea ice algae) to grow on.
 Untangling which of these mechanisms matters most, and how their loss will affect larval survival differently in different habitats, is exactly what this paper attempts.

 We used a **qualitative network model (QNM)**: a framework that lets you integrate both well-established and hypothesized ecological interactions and test what the system predicts under different scenarios, even when you don't have the quantitative data to parameterize a full simulation model.